Mark-Ball/MTG_rails_app/README.md

 - addresses
 - listings
 - cards
-- transactions
+- purchases
 - active_storage_blobs
 - active_storage_attachments

 For all tables, the attributes collected can be viewed in the ERD diagram in the following section.

 The users table exists to store information regarding individual buyers and sellers on the site.
+This table was created using the Devise gem and the majority of the columns are those provided by default.

 The addresses table exists to store the postage address of each user so that sellers know where to send any purchased cards.
 Addresses are associated with users using a foreign key.